jamesmcm/jamesmcm.github.io/content/blog/2025-06-27-no-ipv4/index.md

 This ensures that after WireGuard adds its own encapsulation overhead, the final UDP packet sent over the internet is small enough to avoid being dropped by any link along the path with a smaller MTU.

 When we send a packet to a remote server, the packet hops through many routers (and undersea cables!) on the way there.
-Each of these will have their own MTU and will drop packets larger than that.
+Much like how when you send a letter abroad, it doesn't just immediately arrive at the recipient, but has to pass through several handling centres, each one sending it on to the next appropriate centre.
+Each of these routers will have their own MTU and will drop packets larger than that.

+You can think of this like the weight limit that a postal service has.
+If you want to send a 20kg package to a friend in another country, it's not just enough that your local postal service will accept such a heavy package, the international airmail service and your friend's local postal service must also accept it - or it won't arrive.

 So If our MTU is set too high for the route then our packets will be dropped when they exceed the minimum MTU of the route (i.e. the smallest